 off Disables asynchronous processing of DNS requests. on Enables asynchronous processing of DNS requests.

 Enables the asynchronous processing of DNS requests such as, for example, host-name resolution.

-Warnings! • Use this option only when requested by Genesys Technical rebind-delay
+Warnings! • Use this option only when requested by Genesys Technical rebind-delay successfully occupy a configured port.

 • Use this option only with T-Servers.